‘You can’t get more Australian’ – Burrumbuttock Hay Runners

 “I want all the locals to give a big hand of applause,” he said on Saturday evening, to resounding cheers.

-As Brendan said earlier in the day when the drivers prepared to travel out and distribute hay, this is not just about hay, it’s about friendship.
+As Brendan said earlier in the day when the drivers prepared to travel out and distribute hay, this was not just about hay, it was about friendship.

-The story ‘You can’t get more Australian’ – Burrumbuttock Hay Runners first appeared on Queensland Country Life.